HlustikP/raytracing-example/README.md

 # C++23 Raytracing Example

-This is a simple raytracing example based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
+This is a simple raytracing example based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley et al.

 It uses modern c++ features from the 17, 20 and 23 standards such as `std::optional`, `Class template argument deduction (CTAD)`